-State Acceptance: The NYSDEC has commented on the Draft and Draft Final Proposed Plan.
+State Acceptance: The NYSDEC has commented on the Draft and Draft Final Proposed Plan to clarify elements of the exit strategy presented in Section 8.
+In summary, the comments were to clarify the groundwater concentration requirements for shutting the systems down, to clarify that indoor air samples may be collected during rebound sampling events, and to clarify that the text specify that the decision to shut the systems down would be jointly made that the lead and supporting agencies.
 These comments have been incorporated or addressed in the development of this document.
 State input will be considered during any further revision of the Proposed Plan and preparation of the ROD.